 Book Clubs

-Book clubs are becoming very popular EA group activities.
-These are usually held over several weeks, with one or two chapters discussed each week.
+Some EA groups like to hold book clubs.
+These are usually held over several weeks, with one or two chapters of a book discussed each week.
 Book clubs can:

-Encourage group members to read books they might want to read, but otherwise wouldn’t get around to.
+Eencourage group members to read books they might want to read, but otherwise wouldn’t get around to

 Often have more consistent attendance than a similar number of one-off discussion events.